ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ib.md

 The solution architecture does not show the components to adhere to the 3-2-1 backup rule.
 The 3-2-1 rule describes a backup architecture that:

-* 3 - At least three copies of data, which are production, primary backup, and backup copy.
+* 3 - At least three copies of data: production, primary backup, and backup copy
-* 2 - Use of two different types of media.
+* 2 - Use of two different types of media
-* 1 - Keep one backup copy offsite.
+* 1 - Keep one backup copy offsite

 To adhere to this rule, consider: